hpc/charliecloud/doc/ch-image_desc.rst

 Options:

   :code:`-b`, :code:`--bind SRC[:DST]`
-    Bind-mount host directory :code:`SRC` at container directory :code:`DST` during :code:`RUN` instructions.
-Can be repeated; the default destination if :code:`DST` is omitted is :code:`/mnt/0`, :code:`/mnt/1`, etc.
+    For :code:`RUN` instructions only, bind-mount :code:`SRC` at guest :code:`DST`.
+The default destination if not specified is to use the same path as the host; i.e., the default is equivalent to :code:`--bind=SRC:SRC`.
+Can be repeated.

+    If :code:`DST` does not exist, it will be created as an empty directory.
+    **Be wary** of prior bind mounts, including the defaults, because mount points are created regardless of whether they are in the image itself.
+For example, :code:`--bind /foo:/tmp/foo` will create :code:`/tmp/foo`,
+    because :code:`/tmp` is shared with the host.

+    Images do have ten directories :code:`/mnt/[0-9]` already available as mount points.

-    **Note:** This applies only to :code:`RUN` instructions.
-Other instructions that modify the image filesystem, e.g. :code:`COPY`, can only access host files from the context directory.
+    **Note:** Other instructions that modify the image filesystem, e.g.
+    :code:`COPY`, can only access host files from the context directory, regardless of this option.

   :code:`--build-arg KEY[=VALUE]`
     Set build-time variable :code:`KEY` defined by :code:`ARG` instruction